Centennial Elementary Counselor

 firstname.lastname@example.orgFollow me on Twitter! @CollinsMarylana

 The counselor’s main goal is to enable instruction for all students by removing barriers to learning.
-At Timbers all students, parents, teachers and other recipients of the guidance program have equal access to counseling services.
+At CE all students, parents, teachers and other recipients of the guidance program have equal access to counseling services.
 Our developmental guidance program will be based upon the identified needs of all students on our campus.
 In Humble ISD, we use the “Great 8,” Why Try and No Place for Hate programs in order to teach character development to all students.

 Comprehensive Guidance Program